 3D Printing Service

 Our 3D Printing Service offers a wide range of laboratory accessories available through the Chemistry Stores, as well as the opportunity to customize and develop specific solutions for researchers.
 This initiative has proven itself as an alternative to conventional lab accessory procurement with its adaptability, cost-saving and sustainable attributes.
-While priority is given to the Department of Chemistry, this 3D Printing Service is available for faculty, staff and student from across campus.
+While priority is given to the Department of Chemistry, this 3D Printing Service is available for faculty, staff and students from across campus.

 We are located in the basement of the Gunning Lemieux Chemistry Centre, as part of the Technical Services Group (WB-66).
 We look forward to seeing you there and discussing your 3D printing needs.
 You can also send an email to chem3d@ualberta.ca.